serafinomb/docker-compose-laravel/README.md

 ### Usage
 - Clone the repository
 - Copy/clone your laravel project inside `/app`
-- Check out the `/app/.env.docker-example` file for the database connection info
+- Review the `/app/.env.docker-example` file for the database connection info
 - Optional: Rename `.env.example` into `.env` and customize the variables
 - Run `docker-compose up -d`
 - Review and run the `deploy.sh` script